Do You Have a Bottle of Gin in Your Medicine Cabinet?

 Gin is widely believed to have been invented in Holland in the 16th century by Dutch physician, Franciscus Sylvius.
 It was originally used for medicinal purposes as it was thought to improve circulation and help with other ailments.

-The name “gin” comes from the Dutch word for juniper, genever, which is the ingredient that gives gin its distinctive piney flavor.
-It’s fitting that gin is named for juniper, since that’s what defines the spirit — in order for a drink to be classified as gin, the predominant flavor must be juniper.
+The name “gin” comes from the Dutch word for juniper, genever, which is the ingredient that gives the spirit its distinctive piney flavor.
+It’s fitting that it is named for juniper, since that’s what defines the liquor — in order for a drink to be classified as gin, the predominant flavor must be juniper.

 A medical treatment